Position: Professor and Associate Dean (Research), University of Otago.

 Peter won the 2014 Genetics Society of AustralAsia Ross Crozier Medal for outstanding contributions to genetics.
 Also in 2014 he received the Callaghan Medal for science communication.
 This was for the outreach activities of Genetics Otago that he helped form and his involvement in communicating his genetics research on honey bees with the beekeeping industry and the public.

 Peter’s interests outside science include playing with his 3 kids, walking his big dog in the Otago hills, reading and laughing.

-Visit the Laboratory for Evolution and Development website for more information about Peter’s research.
+See his profile on the University of Otago's website for more information about Peter’s research.

 Find out more about his Ross Crozier Medal award in this article.

 In 2016 Peter gave his inaugural Professorial lecture: Shaping Darwin's 'endless forms most wonderful'.
 Prior to his lecture, there is an indepth introduction to his accademic life and passion for science communication.

 Learn more about Peter's research into using the bee genome to develop a bee-friendly insecticide.

 Listen to one or both of these talks by Peter at the Apiculture New Zealand conference in 2017 on Stock improvement in honeybees via genomic selection and Driving wasps to extinction.

 Follow him on twitter @peterkdearden.

 This article is based on information current in 2011 and updated in 2018.